 To date, deal protection is not heavily practiced in Greece.
 Break-up fees have been agreed in a small number of cases and are enforceable in principle.
 However, as there is no published case law, their enforceability has not yet been tested.
 Of course, limitations based on general principles of law (ie, the abusive exercise of rights) will apply.
 Notably, if a target’s board of directors agrees to such provisions, this may limit the shareholders’ ability to reject a merger proposal or bid.

 Further, in order to mitigate the risk of not receiving the necessary approvals for the transaction (eg, approval from the Hellenic Competition Commission or the Hellenic Capital Market Commission), the parties often set the granting of the relevant approvals as conditions precedent for closing.

 What documents are normally executed at signing and closing?

 The transfer documents – typically the share transfer agreement – are normally executed at signing and closing.
 If the shares to be transferred are listed, the stockbroker will receive an order to make the sale/purchase of the shares at the relevant price.
 In addition, the depositary or custodian of the shares will also receive an order to transfer the shares to the acquirer.
-If the purchased shares are registered but not listed, an order must be given for their relevant registration in the issuer’s book of shares and the share titles must be delivered to the acquirer and properly annotated.
+If the purchased shares are registered but not listed, an order must be given for the registration of the transfer in the issuer’s book of shares and the share titles must be delivered to the acquirer and properly annotated.